 For some typical western shopping and well-known brands, you can find stores and boutiques on every corner, but the most famous street is Istiklal Caddesi.
 The prices might not be any cheaper in most shops, but if you enter the passages from the main street, you may find some really original and inexpensive items.
 Also, remember that most of the stores have outlets (even the most famous brands) which are located on the Asian side and are much cheaper.

 In the end, you have plenty of options when it comes to shopping centers.
-The are literally all over the city.
-Some of those which are easily reachable by taxi, bus or metro are Akmerkez (250 stores), Kanyon (160 stores, cafes and restaurants and movie halls) and Forum Istanbul (technology and clothing stores, cafes and restaurants, movie halls).
+They are literally all over the city.
+Some of those which are easy to reach by taxi, bus or metro are Akmerkez (250 stores), Kanyon (160 stores, cafes and restaurants and movie halls) and Forum Istanbul (technology and clothing stores, cafes and restaurants, movie halls).

 Always have some cash with you, and make sure they are Liras.
 A lot of places accept credit cards but there are numerous situations where you will need cash only.